Monthly Archives: April 2009

 Importing Forgiveness to Rwanda

-Jean Hatzfeld understands the Rwandan genocide.
+Jean Hatzfeld understands the Rwandanthe-antelope-strategy genocide.
 He has spent the past ten years unpacking the violence, sitting with both killers and victims day after day, primus after primus.
-Hatzfeld’s recently translated third book, “The Antelope’s Strategy; Living in Rwanda after … Continue reading
+Hatzfeld’s recently translated third book, “The Antelope’s Strategy; Living in Rwanda after the Genocide,” tracks both victims and killers and their challenge to live side by side.
+Both groups are brutally honest about the post-genocidal realities they navigate.

 Filed under Uncategorized